-As of December 31, 2016 and 2015, the Company's liquidity was approximately \$915 million and \$374 million, respectively, comprised of cash, restricted cash, and availability under the Company's revolving credit facility.
+As of December 31, 2016 and 2015, the Company's liquidity was approximately \$916 million and \$375 million, respectively, comprised of cash, restricted cash, and availability under the Company's revolving credit facility.
 The Company's liquidity includes \$164 million and \$131 million of restricted cash balances as of December 31, 2016 and 2015, respectively.
 Restricted cash consists primarily of funds to satisfy the requirements of certain debt arrangements and funds held within the Company's projects that are restricted in their use.
 The Company's various financing arrangements are described in Item 15 - Note 10, Long-term Debt, to the Consolidated Financial Statements.
 As of December 31, 2016, there were no outstanding borrowings and the Company had \$60 million of letters of credit outstanding under the revolving credit facility.

-Management believes that the Company's liquidity position, cash flows from operations and availability under its revolving credit facility will be adequate to meet the Company's financial commitments; debt service obligations; growth, operating and maintenance capital expenditures; and to fund distributions to Yield, Inc. and NRG.
+Management believes that the Company's liquidity position, cash flows from operations and availability under its revolving credit facility will be adequate to meet the Company's financial commitments; debt service obligations; growth, operating and maintenance capital expenditures; and to fund dividends to holders of the Company's Class A common stock and Class C common stock.
 Management continues to regularly monitor the Company's ability to finance the needs of its operating, financing and investing activity within the dictates of prudent balance sheet management.